Riverside Paternity Lawyer

 For custody and visitation, the parents will have to attend mediation; for child support, the income of both parents along with the amount of time they are with the child will be taken into consideration.

-- These situations can be difficult to handle, and it is important that you contact a family law attorney from our firm as soon as possible.
+These situations can be difficult to handle, and it is important that you contact an attorney from our firm as soon as possible.
 We serve parents in Riverside, Corona, San Bernardino, Rancho Cucamonga, Hemet, Murrieta, and the surrounding cities.

 If the father is not listed on the birth certificate or did not sign a voluntary paternity at the time of birth, how do I prove he is the father?

-Either the father or mother can file a petition with the court and have the father established the biological father of the child.
+Either the father or mother can file a petition with the court and have the father establish the biological father of the child.

 Do we have to go to court if we agree on the custody and support arrangements?